1998 Toyota Grand Prix of Long Beach

-The 1998 Toyota Grand Prix of Long Beach was the third round of the 1998 CART FedEx Champ Car World Series season, held on April 5, 1998, on the streets of Long Beach, California.
+The 1998 Toyota Grand Prix of Long Beach was the third round of the 1998 CART FedEx Champ Car World Series season, held on April 5, 1998, on the Long Beach Street Circuit.
 Alex Zanardi won the race, even though he was a lap down at one point.

 This is the last Grand Prix of Long Beach to have Al Unser Jr and Bobby Rahal.